bettitaksas/medi-pointment/README.md

 # Medical Appointment Booking Website (MERN Stack)

 Welcome to the Medical Appointment Booking Website repository!
 This web application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, and it allows users to book medical appointments with ease.
-The project also integrates JWT authentication for user security and a Stripe payment gateway for processing payments.
+The project also integrates JWT authentication for user security.
+Additionally, I have implemented Tailwind CSS to ensure that the project is fully responsive across various devices and screen sizes.
+Another goal of this project to explore how to use PostgreSQL with Javascript, so I started to implement it with the help of TypeORM in a side branch.

 ## Table of Contents